wp-plugins/google-adsense-summary/README.txt

 * Bug fix.
 Had a comment on the last php closing tag which caused a few issues with other plugins and feed's.  -Thanks Eric!
 * Added some extra checks if the login process doesn't work.
 * Updated the README.txt for some troubleshooting steps

+= 1.0.2 =
+* Bug Fix.
+Fixed a possible issue that may cause a problem on where the cookie files were trying to be saved.
+It now should check your system paths for your temp directory and save the cookie files there
+* Bug Fix.
+Fixed an issue where multiple 0 byte cookie files were being created and not deleted.
+You will need to manually delete all of these files.
+The name starts with, "adsense_" and after the underscore will be some random numbers and letters.
+Delete all that you can find.
+If you are unsure how to do that, ask your hosting provider how you can find all files that match "adsense_" and delete them.
+On a linux host you can try a few things if you know how to ssh into your server: find /tmp -type -f -name "adsense_*"
+If files are found you can:
+rm /tmp/adsense_*
+Some hosting providers might have your tmp directory else where.
+You can change the find to your home dir. find ~ -type -f -name "adsense_*"
+If files are found and are in the same tmp dir and nothing that looks important you can do: find ~ -type -f -name "adsense_*" -exec rm {} \;
+This finds them and deletes them at the same time.
+Or you can use the rm command to take care of them